 Shareholding: Yourself

 Once your company is incorporated, you will receive your business profile, share certificates and constitution from your corporate secretary.
 Your Unique Entity Number (UEN) will be reflected in the business profile and constitution.
 This is the identification number of your company.
 You will require this UEN for most transactions involving your company.
 You will also need a registered address for your company.
 You can approach your corporate secretary for registered address services.
 They will provide an address for your company and assist in forwarding your mails to you.
+At Raffles Corporate Services, we do provide registered address services to clients who require it.

 Next, you should be looking for office space if you intend to have a physical office.
 Singapore has a wide range of good commercial and industrial spaces to suit your needs.
 If you are in doubt, ask your corporate secretary for advice or recommendations.

-At Singapore Secretary Services, we provide bookkeeping services.
+At Raffles Corporate Services, we provide bookkeeping services.
 Bookkeeping fees range from SGD$200 per month onwards depending on the complexity and volume of transactions.
 We also have associate partners in the real estate market and partner with the largest real estate companies in Singapore to provide good business space for our clients.
 They can assist in the relocation and lodging matters for overseas clients.
 Our partners can also assist with your residential needs as well.

 If you require working passes, you may need the assistance of a licenced employment agency.